Brain chemistry is thought to cause anxiety in some cases.

 Excessive anxiety is most commonly triggered by the stress of day-to-day living and any combination of the above.
 It is usually a response to outside forces, but it is possible that anxious feelings can emerge from a person telling himself or herself the worst will happen.

 Anxiety can result from a combination of one or more of the above.
 For example, a person may respond to stress at work by drinking more alcohol or taking illicit substances, increasing anxiety.

 A mental health professional can diagnose anxiety and identify possible causes.

-A psychiatrist, clinical psychologist, or other mental-health professional is usually enlisted to diagnose anxiety and identify the causes of it.
-The physician will take a careful medical and personal history, perform a physical examination, and order laboratory tests as needed.
-There is no one laboratory test that can be used to diagnose anxiety, but tests may provide useful information about a medical condition that may be causing physical illness or other anxiety symptoms.
+The physician will take a careful medical and personal history, perform a physical examination, and order laboratory tests if needed.
+These tests may provide useful information about a medical condition that may be causing anxiety symptoms.

-To be diagnosed with generalized anxiety disorder (GAD), a person must:
+To receive a diagnosis of generalized anxiety disorder (GAD), a person must: